 Golden Hour Photography Techniques:

-Here are some golden hour photography tips to get the best results and create magical photos:
+Here are some golden-hour photography tips to get the best results and create magical photos:

 Plan for the Golden Hour

-While it is fun to go out and randomly shoot a location at the right time, since we are dealing with a limited time planning the time to shoot is critical.
+While it is fun to go out and randomly shoot a location at the right time, since we are dealing with limited time, planning the time to shoot is critical.
 You do not want to arrive at the shoot location an hour before sunset and start looking for your favorite shot.
 Ideally, you will have been to the site on a previous trip and have a good idea where you’ll want to set up your photos.
 If you are shooting with models or doing a portrait session, you’ll want to arrive extra early to get everyone organized and on location.

 Pick out Details